 (B).
 Resource Board

 Shall focus on time-limited projects or programs, either individually or as a group, as determined by the Board of Directors, e.g. fundraising, staff mentoring.

 Shall perform duties in accordance with the orders and resolutions of the Board of Directors.

 Section 1.
 Contracts

-The President and Executive Director are so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Society, and such authority may be general or may be confined to specific instances.
+The Chairman of the Board and President/CEO are so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Society, and such authority may be general or may be confined to specific instances.

 Section 2.
 Checks, Drafts, or Orders

-All checks, drafts, or orders for payment of money, notes or other evidence of indebtedness issued in the name of the Society, shall be signed by such officer or officers agent or agents of the Society, and in such manner as shall be determined by resolution of the Board of Directors.
-In the absence of such determination by the Board of Directors, such instruments in excess of $200 shall be signed by the Treasurer and countersigned by the President or Vice-President of the Society.
+All checks, drafts, or orders for payment of money, notes or other evidence of indebtedness issued in the name of the Society, shall be signed by an authorized signor as indicated in the Society’s cash management policies and procedures, and in such manner as shall be determined by resolution of the Board of Directors.

 Section 3.
 Deposits

 All funds of the Society shall be deposited to the credit of the Society in such banks; trust companies or other depositories as the Board of Directors may elect.